plotly/orca/README.md

 This project has a larger scope than the current image server.

 We want to export not just Plotly `"data"/"layout"`, but dashboard, print and thumbnail views.
 Eventually, we could even export Plotly animations to gifs.
-Moreover, we probably want some export types to be open-source while others Streambed-only.
+Moreover, we probably want some export types to be open-source while others Plotly Cloud-only.
 Therefore, this package defines a _component_ framework.
 See `src/component/` for two examples.

 Each component has an `inject`, a `parse`, a `render` and a `convert` method:
 * `inject` (optional, main process) returns a string or an array of strings which is injected in the head of the app's HTML index file (e.g `<script src="plotly.js"></script>`)